 If you commonly use waterproof mascara or eyeliner, take note: PFCs are big culprits here, because they’re water repellents.

 Teflon.
-Teflon is one specific PFA worth calling out—it’s the brand name for Polytetrafluoroethene (PTFE), and is sometimes added to cosmetics to improve the texture.
+Teflon is one specific PFA worth calling out—it’s the brand name for Polytetrafluoroethylene (PTFE), and is sometimes added to cosmetics to improve the texture.
 But like other PFAs, it’s linked to hormone disruption and reproductive issues.

 Resorcinol.
 “This common ingredient in hair color and bleaching products has been linked to skin irritation and immune system dysfunction,” says Shrestha.
 “In animal studies, resorcinol can disrupt normal thyroid function.”